csantarin/openssl_p12_to_pem/README.md

 # Other verification content...
 # Other verification content...

+# v                                      v
-# Pay attention to the results here.
+# v  Pay attention to the results here.  v
+# v                                      v

 ---
 New, TLSv1/SSLv3, Cipher is AES256-SHA